 Georges Laraque was born in Montreal, Quebec on December 7, 1976.
-He is the oldest of three siblings and speaks fluent English, French and Creole.
-When Georges was young, he was actively involved in many sports, including soccer, speed skating, figure skating, judo and hockey.
+The oldest son of Haitian immigrants, he speaks fluent English, French and Creole.
+When Georges was young, he was actively involved in many sports, including soccer, speed skating, judo and hockey.
 Even as a young boy, Georges' goal was to make it to the National Hockey League, despite the lack of black hockey players in the sport.

 Mr. Laraque joined the Green Party of Canada in February 2010, and was named Deputy Leader in July, 2010.
 Georges' passion for his community and the environment make him an ideal candidate to help take the Green Party forward with a pragmatic vision for the Canada of tomorrow.